Aryamaan23/Aryamaan23/README.md

 -->

 ### Hi there, I'm Aryamaan 👋
-### A machine learning and data science enthusiast who is always ready to code and collab.
+### A software developer who is always ready to code and collab.